kaaveland/advent-of-code-rs/README.md

   that I could _never_ manage to write in C, but then I have to deal with all the error conditions that I would never know about in C afterwards.
 Overall it doesn't feel too verbose, but I would have less than half of the code in some other languages I know.
+- It is easy, fun and efficient to write simple CLI software in Rust.
+Compared to C, it's much faster to do so, both because the language aligns more with how I think and the stdlib has batteries included, but also all kinds of things are just a `cargo add` away, f. ex. easy-to-use HTTP client.
 - On the whole I think I'd like to work professionally with Rust at some point, it's really fun.